peer-network/peer_flutter_frontend/README.md

 To regenerate freezed files: dart run build_runner build To regenerate freezed files and delete auto generated files first:
         dart run build_runner build --delete-conflicting-outputs

+## Deleting Old Branches

+0. Make sure your branch is merged into the desired branch (with permission from Caspar)
+1. Delete local branch:      git branch -d <branch-name>
+2. Delete remote branch:     on "Gitea" navigate to branches and click delete (beacuse there is a restore option)

+If you dont know anymore if your branch is contained in the desired branch, check if your last commit on your branch is also contained in the desired branch.